oletizi/avi-docs/src/site/docs/16.2.2/external-health-monitor/index.md

 As best practice, be sure to clean up any temporary files that are created by scripts.

 When building an external monitor, it is common to manually test the successful execution of the commands.
 To test a command from an SE, it may be necessary to switch to the proper namespace or tenant.
 The production external monitor will correctly use the proper tenant.
-To manually switch tenants when testing a command from the SE CLI, follow the commands in the following KB:  <a href="/docs/latest/manually-validate-server-health">Manually Validate Server Health</a>.
+To manually switch tenants when testing a command from the SE CLI, follow the commands in the following KB:  <a href="manually-validate-server-health">Manually Validate Server Health</a>.

 * **Script Code**:  Upload the script via copy/paste or uploading the file.
 * **Script Parameters**:  Enter any optional arguments to apply.
 These strings are passed in as arguments to the script, such as $1 = server IP, $2 = server port.